spatie/docs.spatie.be-old/readme.md

 # Spatie package documentation

-This repository contains the documention of several spatie packages.
+This repository contains the documentation of several spatie packages.
 The application is automatically deployed to https://docs.spatie.be

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).